PRAISE-group/Chiron-Framework/BMC.md

 At the start of the program, pen is in pendown state.

 ## Examples
-Examples for working of the BMC engine are provided in the `/ChironCore/bmc_examples/` directory.
+Examples demonstrating working of the BMC engine with explaination are provided in the `/ChironCore/bmc_examples/` directory.
 To run the BMC engine on these test cases, navigate to the `ChironCore` directory and execute the following command:

 ```bash
 ./chiron.py <path_to_test_file> -bmc -ub <UNROLL_BOUND> -aconf <ANGLE_CONF_FILE>